Full coverage car insurance may cost more, but it offers important protection when the unexpected occurs.

 In this article:

-- How Much Does Full Coverage Auto Insurance Cost?
+- How Much Does Full Coverage Car Insurance Cost?

-So, what is full coverage car insurance in that case?
-Put simply, it’s a term that refers to a combination of car insurance policies that cover:
+Simply put, full coverage car insurance refers to a combination of car insurance policies that cover:

 - Liability for injury or damage to other people/property, and legal fees.